moira-alert/web2.0/.creevey/SCREENSHOT_TESTS.md

 ##Local running steps
 ###Before run
 1) Register on `https://www.browserstack.com/`.
-2) Go to instruction page `https://www.browserstack.com/automate/node`.
+2) Go to instruction page `https://www.browserstack.com/automate/node`, where you find user, key and other configs.
 3) Download BrowserStackLocal.
 4) Create file authConfig.json into `web2.0/.creevey` directory and with content: